Last Updated on July 28, 2023 by Janine

 Afternoon: Bosque de Chapultepec & Chapultepec Castle

-This castle and its various inhabitants have had a tumultuous story throughout Mexican history; it has been the home of the Viceroy of Spanish, a military school, the President’s residence (say that 5 times fast!), and is now home to the National History Museum of Mexico.
+This castle and its various inhabitants have had a tumultuous story throughout Mexican history; it has been the home of the Viceroy of Spanish, a military school, the President’s residence (say that five times fast!), and is now home to the National History Museum of Mexico.

 The National History Museum contains all kinds of interesting artifacts from Mexico’s history, including a series of flags from the Mexican Revolution, a collection of antique jewelry, and some ornate carriages from the 1800s.

-You’ll also find some thought-provoking murals by famous Mexican muralists like Diego Rivera, Siquieros, and Orozco among other impressive pieces of art.
+You’ll also find some thought-provoking murals by famous Mexican muralists like Diego Rivera, Siquieros, and Orozco, among other impressive pieces of art.

 You can also tour some of the castle’s rooms, which are staged with period furniture and art pieces.
 My favorite part of the castle is the roof garden outside the former living quarters of President Porfirio Diaz.

-From there (and from the expansive patio on the ground floor) you can enjoy some stunning views over CDMX and the rest of the Bosque de Chapultepec.
+From there (and from the expansive patio on the ground floor), you can enjoy some stunning views over CDMX and the rest of the Bosque de Chapultepec.

 Before you leave, don’t forget to visit the garden near the main gate.
 This manicured green space is both peaceful and photogenic.